“AN EFFORTLESS SOPRANO VOICE THAT YOU COULD LISTEN TO FOR DAYS”

 About

 Their recent performance with the Orchestre symphonique de Montréal (OSM) further highlights their rising prominence in the operatic world.
-During this engagement, they captivated audiences with their powerful voice and expressive interpretation, solidifying their reputation as a leading soprano and demonstrating their ability to connect deeply with the music and the audience.
+During this engagement, they captivated audiences with their powerful voice and expressive interpretation, solidifying their reputation as a leading young soprano and demonstrating their ability to connect deeply with the music and the audience.

+This season at the Canadian Opera Company, Emma will be covering the roles of Gertrude in Gounod's Romeo et Juliette, Giovanna in Verdi's Rigoletto, Berta in Rossini's Il Barber di Siviglia and appearing onstage for the role of Kätchen in Massenet's Werther.
 Emma graduated from the Glenn Gould School at the Royal Conservatory of Music this year, where they studied under the esteemed mentor Stephanie Bogle.
 They previously earned a Bachelor’s Degree with Honours in Voice Performance and a minor in Indigenous Studies from Western University.
 Emma also holds an advanced diploma in Voice Performance from Cambrian College of Advance Arts and Technology in Sudbury, Ontario.

 Emma has taken the stage in various roles, including Miss Alice Ford in Verdi’s *Falstaff*, The Skater in Ka Nin Chan’s *Ice Time* at The Glenn Gould School, and Lia in Debussy's *L'Enfant Prodigue*.
 Recently, they completed an artist residency at The Banff Centre for the Arts and Creativity, where they workshopped the roles of Kitty and Bernie in Ian Cusson and Royce Vavrek’s new opera *Indians on Vacation*, further contributing to contemporary Indigenous narratives in the operatic sphere.
 They also made their debut at Koerner Hall alongside renowned throat singer Tanya Tagaq to commemorate the National Day for Truth and Reconciliation, exemplifying their commitment to bridging cultural divides through music.